 For contact and ball/puck sports, ensure your child wears the right eyewear to protect their eyes from accidental impacts or pokes.
 Helmets should also be worn where the sport warrants it, to prevent concussions and other head injuries that can have an effect on vision.

 Even small, common infections such as pink eye can have an impact on your child's vision.

 Hands are some of the most bacteria-filled parts of our bodies.
 Your child should learn not to touch their eyes with their unwashed hands, as this is the primary way of introducing germs to the eye that may result in infection.

 On a similar note, if you have contact lens wearers, be sure to teach them to wash their hands each and every time they put in or take out their contact lenses.
 They should also learn to store and clean their lenses strictly according to their eye doctor's instructions and should change lenses according to their intended schedule.
 Daily contacts should be changed daily, monthly contacts, monthly.

-For more information on how best to protect and improve your child's eyesight, contact Westminster Eyecare Associates in Providence today.
+For more information on how best to protect and improve your child's eyesight, contact Westminster Eyecare Associates Inc. in Providence today.

 Can I rely on the vision screenings at my child's school to catch vision and eye health issues?

 No. School-based vision screenings check for basic visual acuity.
 Even if your child has perfect 20/20 vision, there may still be issues with visual skills or undetected eye diseases that these types of screenings are not equipped to catch.